LeisureTech/cookiecutter-python/README.md

 [![LeisureTech](https://circleci.com/gh/LeisureTech/cookiecutter-python.svg?style=svg)](<LINK>)

 A cookiecutter template that is aimed for all kinds of python project.
 It's straight-forward and easy to use.
 You can create a brand new python project by executing one command.

 ## Features

 - Black Code style formatting
 - flake8 Linter.
-- Docker-compose for local development.
+- Docker-compose & Dockerfile.
-- Semantic version release.
+- [Semantic version release](https://python-semantic-release.readthedocs.io/en/latest/) (automatic update CHANGELOG.md).
 - CircleCi CI/CD.
-- Replay project
+- Extra support for Cookiecutter replay

 ----
 ## Python Project Structure :snake: